 How many Tyrannosaurus rexes were alive at any one moment?
 A new study suggests the answer is about 20,000.

 The study, published today in the journal Science, agrees in broad outlines with previous research.
-But what’s new is that lead author Charles Marshall concluded that this means roughly 2.5 billion Tyrannosaurus rexes lived and died over the 2.5 million years that the dinosaur existed.
+But what’s new is that lead author Charles Marshall concluded that this means roughly 2.5 billion Tyrannosaurus rexes lived over the 2.5 million years that the dinosaur existed.

 Until now, scientists had been unable to calculate population numbers for long-extinct animals.
 Some famous paleontologists even thought such estimates were impossible.